everzet/metronome/read-meters-action/README.md

       - name: Checkout
         uses: actions/checkout@v2
         with:
-          # checkout specific branch, otherwise default branch
-          # will be used always, which is a `on.schedule` quirk
+          # Checkout the branch we want to run meters from.
+This can be a
+          # different branch to the one we commit readings to.
+          #
+          # If not explicitly specified, workflow would always use the default
+          # branch when triggered via schedule (cron).
-          ref: prod
+          ref: master

       - name: Read meters
         uses: everzet/metronome/read-meters-action@master
         with:
           # ${{ secrets.GITHUB_TOKEN }} is always available within
-          # a workflow for the given repository.
+          # GitHub workflows for the given repository.
 Unless you want to
-          # separate your meters code from readings file, below should
+          # separate your meters from the readings, below should just work.
-          # be enough
           repo-token: ${{ secrets.GITHUB_TOKEN }}

-          # the branch name here should match the branch name
+          # The name of the branch that we should commit meter readings to.
-          # above, unless you have a different idea and you know
-          # what you are doing
-          repo-branch: prod
+          readings-branch: prod

         env:
           # most of your meters would fetch data from third party APIs